audal/gatsby-plugin-source-algolia/README.md

 #### Can I use multiple instances of this plugin for different indexes?
 Yes!

+#### How fast is it really?
+Very!
+When used on Gatsby Cloud on a site with >100K pages, build times decreased ~5x without caching, compared to sourcing data in createPages.
+Install it and see for yourself.
+By running most of the data fetching inside resolvers, Gatsby can parallel our data fetching across multiple worker processes, without the choking Algolia usually experiences when returning massive pages of data.

 #### Getting started
 After installing, add the plugin to your `gatsby-config.js` file.
 You will need to add config options to setup the plugin.